foxcpp/maddy/HACKING.md

 ## Design goals

-- **Make it easy to deploy**
+- **Make it easy to deploy.**
-  Minimal configuration changes should be required to get typical mail server running.
-Though, it is important to avoid making guesses for "zero configuration".
-Wrong guess is worse than no guess.
+  Minimal configuration changes should be required to get a typical mail server running.
+Though, it is important to avoid making guesses for a "zero-configuration".
+A wrong guess is worse than no guess.

-- **Provide 80% of needed components**
+- **Provide 80% of needed components.**
   E-mail has evolved into a huge mess.
-With a single package to do one thing, it quickly turns into maintenance nightmare.
+With a single package to do one thing, it quickly turns into a maintenance nightmare.
 Put all stuff mail server typically needs into a single package.
 Though, leave controversial or highly opinionated stuff out, don't force people to do things our way (see next point).

-- **Interoperate with existing software**
+- **Interoperate with existing software.**
   Implement (de-facto) standard protocols not only for clients but also for various server-side helper software (content filters, etc).

-- **Be secure but interoperable**
+- **Be secure but interoperable.**
   Verify DKIM signatures by default, use DMRAC policies by default, etc. This makes default setup as secure as possible while maintaining reasonable interoperability.
-Users can configure maddy to be more strict at cost of interoperability.
+Though, users can configure maddy to be stricter.

-- **Acheive flexibility through composability**
+- **Achieve flexibility through composability.**
-  Allow to connect components in arbitrary ways instead of restricting users to predefined templates.
+  Allow connecting components in arbitrary ways instead of restricting users to predefined templates.

-- **Use Go concurrency features to full extent**
+- **Use Go concurrency features to a full extent.**
   Do as much I/O as possible in parallel to minimize latencies.
 It is silly to not do so when it is possible.